Skip to Main Content

 2. Then, simply look at the bibliography (or reference list) of the article.

 3. See if the author used sources that could be relevant to your topic.
-The article cited below is called "The Motherhood Wage Penalty Revisited: Experience, Heterogeneity, Work Effort, and Work-Schedule Flexibility" and may be relevant.
+The article shown in the References below is called "The Motherhood Wage Penalty Revisited: Experience, Heterogeneity, Work Effort, and Work-Schedule Flexibility" and may be relevant.

 This article is available in full text!

-5. If the article was not available, I would consider using Interlibrary Loan to locate it for free.
+5. If the article is not available, consider using Interlibrary Loan to locate it for free.

 Finding Sources Using the Title

-The video below demonstrates finding an article on the University Libraries' website using information from a citation.
-While not all citations you mine will be in the APA citation format, you can use the same strategy:
+The video below demonstrates finding an article on the University Libraries' website using information from a citation by using this strategy:

 1. Copy the most essential information available to you in the citation you are mining.
 Usually this is the title of the article, chapter, or book.